Liquid Sky: Plot

 A New Wave fashion show is being held in a crowded Manhattan nightclub.
 Among the models are bisexual, cocaine-addicted Margaret and her similarly cocaine-addicted nemesis Jimmy.
 Margaret's drug-dealing girlfriend, Adrian, is constantly hassled by Jimmy because he does not have the money to pay for more drugs.

-A small frisbee-shaped UFO lands on the roof of the penthouse apartment occupied by Margaret and Adrian.
-Jimmy accompanies Margaret home before the show, trying to find Adrian's drugs.
+A small flying saucer lands on the roof of the penthouse apartment occupied by Margaret and Adrian.
+Jimmy accompanies Margaret home before the show, looking for Adrian's drugs.
 Margaret and Jimmy return to the club to participate in the show.
 During preparations, both agree to a photo shoot the following night on Margaret's rooftop.
 Margaret is subsequently raped by a man she meets in the nightclub.

 German scientist Johann Hoffman has been secretly observing the aliens from the Empire State Building.
 Johann needs somewhere to continue his surveillance when the observation deck closes.
-He seeks help from the only person he knows in the U.S., college drama teacher Owen, who is on his way to meet a former student.
+He seeks help from the only person he knows in the city, college drama teacher Owen, who is on his way to meet a former student.
 Johann shows him a photo of the alien, which looks like a retina.
 Seeking a vantage point on his own, Johann stumbles into Sylvia's building.
 Sylvia, who is Jimmy's mother, invites him to her apartment for dinner.
 Across town, Katherine states her objection to the heroin use of her boyfriend, failed writer and addict Paul.